 You’ll need to add items to the SPF record for any services that already send mail on your behalf, as well; your IT department or ISP can help you with this.

-If you already have an existing SPF record, you’ll neeed to add Mandrill’s servers to it; just make sure your existing SPF rcord includes “include:spf.mandrillapp.com” in addition to whatever’s already there.
+If you already have an existing SPF record, you’ll need to add Mandrill’s servers to it; just make sure your existing SPF record includes “include:spf.mandrillapp.com” in addition to whatever’s already there.

 More information about SPF is available from Mandrill help pages.